ra559/cis106/_labs/lab2.md

 * Set update daily reminder to never
 * Change Wayland for X.org
 * Take snapshot.
+* Install the guest additions for virtualbox.
+  * Run this command: `sudo apt install build-essential linux-headers-$(uname -r) -y`
+  * Use this [video](https://youtu.be/IuqJxbYuU-Y) to install guest additions.
+* Reboot the VM
+* Go Full Screen
+* Disable animations.
+Run this command on your terminal: <br> `gsettings set org.gnome.desktop.interface enable-animations false` <br>

 > Take a screenshot of your virtual machine showing the snapshot.
 Here is an example: